dgeertsen/BacholersDegree/README.md

-# BacholersDegree
+#Bachelors of Science in Business Administration, majoring in Management Information Systems
-Course Work from University of Montana
+Coursework from the University of Montana